 Staring mode: Select a small but prominently visible spot, mark or object at eye your level or below, as a target.
 While continuously staring at the target, practice any of the above breathing modes.
 More at (2)

 911 Mode: Breathe in through the nose or mouth quickly.
 Keep your lips almost closed with just a small opening like you are holding an imaginary straw between them.
 Blow air through the lips.
 Focus on the sensation at the lips.
 The outgoing breath will be slow and long.
+Repeat this as long as you need to get quick relief from stress of any kind.
 More at (3)

 Part II – Variations

 We can develop our own variations of the above basic modes.
-These are some variations I use - ‘Visualizing mode’, ‘Dynamic modes’ and ‘Engaging the idle hand’.
+These are some variations I use - ‘Engaging the idle hand’, ‘Visualizing mode’ and ‘Dynamic modes’ .
 More at (4).

 Adults need to demonstrate the modes and practice along with them, for a few brief sessions.
 Introduce it to them as a fun activity.
 They readily absorb the technique.
 Whenever they feel the need to comfort themselves, they use it as their own tool.
 More at (5).